BipinChand-git/ShoppingList-UI/readme.md

 # Shopping List

-This is the Shopping List UI in which you can add , remove items.
+This is the Fully Functional Shopping List UI Vanilla JS Project in which you can add,remove items.